Standard Differentiation Techniques

 Geometrically, the derivative evaluated at a specific point is the slope of the line tangent to the function's curve at that coordinate.

-As a future secondary mathematics educator, your goal on the Mathematics (5165) exam—and in your classroom—is not merely to memorize operations, but to master the architecture of these rates of change.
+As a future secondary mathematics educator, your goal on the Praxis (5165): Mathematics exam—and in your classroom—is not merely to memorize operations, but to master the architecture of these rates of change.
 When students plug functions into a graphing calculator, the machine blindly connects pixels.
 Your job is to understand and explain the invisible boundaries, domains, and rules that govern these mathematical behaviors.

 Graphing calculators display functions by filling discrete pixels, which can hide the continuous nature or sudden undefined boundaries of mathematical domains.